 Students who I advise in the Media Technology and Society doctoral program in the Department of Communication Studies work in the HCID lab.
 I will be considering doctoral applications for the December 2021 application deadline for students to begin the program in fall of 2022.
 Undergraduate students are always welcome to join our lab.
 Please contact us if you are interested in learning more about what we do, or if you have any questions.

 Hannah Getachew-Smith, MPH, CHES

 Hannah Getachew-Smith is a PhD candidate in the Media, Technology, and Society program and a Northwestern Presidential Fellow.
 Hannah’s research interests focus on the evaluation of digital health interventions to promote healthy behaviors and address health disparities.
 Trained in public health, she holds a Master of Public Health from Emory University’s Rollins School of Public Health and is a Certified Health Education Specialist (CHES).
 Prior to returning to Northwestern, she worked at the Centers for Disease Control and Prevention (CDC) conducting research to develop and evaluate national HIV prevention campaigns.
 Hannah will be on the job market in Fall of 2021.

 For more information, check out her website: www.hgetachewsmith.com

 Sanjana Ramesh, MPH

-Sanjana Ramesh, MPH, is a third year PhD student in the Media, Technology and Society program in the Department of Communication Studies at Northwestern University.
+Sanjana Ramesh, MPH, is a fourth year PhD student in the Media, Technology and Society program in the Department of Communication Studies at Northwestern University.
 Sanjana is primarily interested in health communication research, specifically how messaging and patient-clinical communication influences populations affected by health disparities.
 She would like explore how these messages either increase self-efficacy or deter individuals from adopting various health behaviors.
 Sanjana will be on the job market in Fall of 2021.